Part C Extension Option (for Services Beyond Age 3)

 System of Payments (SOP)

-The policy must clarify what parts (public insurance, benefits, private insurance, or family fees) of the State's system of payments on file for Part C apply under the following:
+The policy must clarify what parts of the State's system of payments on file for Part C (for example, public insurance, benefits, private insurance, or family fees) apply.

 - 34 CFR §303.211(b)(1)(ii)(C) — Requirements